fabianfranklinhuffstead/catproject/README.md

 <ul>
 <li>Create a cat on web page and animate it with the sprite sheet</li>
 <li>The cat will run away when the mouse gets closer to it.</li>
-<li>Try to find a reasonable solution for devices that don't have a mouse.</li>
+<li>Try to find a reasonable solution for devices that don't have a mouse. i.e. onclick event</li>
 </ul>

 <p>Please contact for fixes, changes further instructions</p>